-The Act served to repeal the Missouri Compromise of 1820, which prohibited slavery north of latitude 36°30´.
-The Kansas-Nebraska Act angered many in the North who considered the Missouri Compromise to be a long-standing binding agreement, but it was strongly supported in the pro-slavery South.
+The Act repealled the Missouri Compromise of 1820, which prohibited slavery north of latitude 36°30´.
+The Kansas-Nebraska Act angered many in the North who considered the Missouri Compromise a long-standing binding agreement.
+Still, it was strongly supported in the pro-slavery South.
 After the Kansas-Nebraska Act was passed, pro-slavery and anti-slavery supporters rushed in to settle Kansas to affect the outcome of the first election held after the law went into effect.

 Pro-slavery settlers carried the election but were charged with fraud by anti-slavery settlers, who did not accept the results.
 The anti-slavery settlers held another election, but pro-slavery settlers refused to vote.
 This resulted in the establishment of two opposing legislatures within the Kansas territory.
 Violence soon erupted, with the anti-slavery forces led by John Brown.

 The territory earned the nickname "bleeding Kansas" as the death toll rose.
 President Franklin Pierce, in support of the pro-slavery settlers, sent in Federal troops to stop the violence and disperse the anti-slavery legislature.
 Another election was called.
 Once again, pro-slavery supporters won, and once again, they were charged with election fraud.
 As a result, Congress did not recognize the constitution adopted by the pro-slavery supporters, and Kansas was not allowed to become a state.